sharwell/developer.rackspace.com/src/docs/auto-scale/getting-started/index.rst

 Use the API
 ===========
+These are some of the the basic operations you can perform with this API.

 Scaling Groups
 -----------------

-First, create an autoscaling group.
+Create an autoscaling group.

 .. include:: samples/create_scaling_group.rst